IN THIS SERIES

 Business and personal cards offer different perks

-Like rewards and welcome bonuses, business credit cards can diverge when it comes to perks and benefits.
-Again, the emphasis is on providing benefits and features that are valuable to businesses versus everyday spenders.
+Like rewards and welcome bonuses, business credit cards can differ from personal cards in terms of perks and benefits.
+Again, the emphasis is on providing benefits and features that are valuable to businesses.

-Personal cards often come with benefits such as purchase protection, travel insurance and zero liability fraud protection, says Reese.
+Personal cards, on the other hand, typically come with benefits such as purchase protection, travel insurance and zero liability fraud protection, says Reese.
 Business credit cards tend to emphasize other benefits, such as expense management controls or discount programs that can save your business money.

 Personal and business credit cards have one thing in common regarding perks: the higher the card’s annual fee, the better they tend to be.